Chicago priest Pfleger reinstated after abuse investigation

 “I have asked Father Pfleger to take the next two weeks to prepare himself spiritually and emotionally to return, realizing that these months have taken a great toll on him,” Cupich said.
 “He has agreed to do so.”

-Pfleger was ordained in 1975 and was assigned to St. Sabina Church that same year.
-Pfleger, became pastor six years later and has been credited with reviving the parish.
-Nationally, Pfleger is known for his activism and protests.

-Pfleger’s attorney Jim Figliulo said he was elated his client was cleared.
+Pfleger, who moved out of the church rectory, maintained his innocence.
+His attorney, Jim Figliulo, said Monday he was elated his client was cleared.

 “This is as strong as a conclusion of his innocence as this process permits,” Figliulo said.
 “He has said he is innocent.
 He is innocent.”

+Nationally, the priest dubbed “Father Mike” by parishioners is known for his dramatic approach to activism aimed at chronic problems in the city, including defacement of alcohol and cigarette billboards and paying prostitutes to accept counseling.

+Pfleger inspired director Spike Lee, who based the character played by actor John Cusack in the 2015 movie “Chi-Raq” on him.

-Two brothers in their 60s made the first allegations.
-Messages left for the brothers’ attorney, Eugene Hollander, and leaders at St. Sabina were not immediately returned Monday.
+A message left for the brothers’ attorney, Eugene Hollander, was not immediately returned Monday.

 The church’s website said a news conference was planned for Monday afternoon.